Draqneel/source_assigment/README.md

 ### Calculations plan

-1. Calculation of raw data every hour.
+1. Calculation plan depends on data amounts, currently we can recalculate data every 5 min on single machine.
+2. In the future, when the system have to process significantly more data,  we should create a pipeline in which the data gets into RAW instantly (almost).
+   And we can plan calculations based on the needs of the business, the amount of data and the reliability of the data source.

-2. The calculation of the table depends on the needs of the business.
+3. The calculation of the table depends on the needs of the business too.
 For example when RAW calculation ends it can trigger ODS calculation.
-We take all raw data in which the value of the created_at field is greater than the last one uploaded by us (stored in the CTL technical table)
+   We take all raw data in which the value of the created_at field is greater than the last one uploaded by us (stored in the CTL technical table).
+4. Aggregations should be stored in Views or a separate in-memory storage.
 ## Future architecture:
 ![future](https://github.com/Draqneel/source_assigment/blob/main/git_staff/Future.jpg?raw=true)